graphql/graphql-spec/spec/Appendix A -- Notation Conventions.md

 is shorthand for

 Sentence :
+  - Noun Verb Adverb
   - Noun Verb
-  - Noun Verb Adverb

-A subscript suffix "{Symbol+}" is shorthand for a list of one or more of that symbol.
+A subscript suffix "{Symbol+}" is shorthand for a list of one or more of that symbol, represented as an additional recursive production.

 As an example: